Biddy Mason: Legacy

 After Mason's death on January 15, 1891, she was buried in Evergreen Cemetery in the neighborhood of Boyle Heights.
 On March 27, 1988, in a ceremony attended by the mayor of Los Angeles and members of the church she founded, her burial place was marked with a gravestone.

 Mason is an honoree in the California Social Work Hall of Distinction.
 She was also celebrated on Biddy Mason Day on November 16, 1989.
 A ceremony at the Broadway Spring Center unveiled a memorial to highlight her achievements.

 Biddy Mason Park is near the site of Mason's home.
-It is a downtown Los Angeles city park and site of an art installation describing her life.
+It is a downtown Los Angeles city park and the site of an art installation describing her life.
 Artist Sheila Levrant de Bretteville designed an installation called Biddy Mason's Place: A Passage of Time.
-It is an 82 ft concrete wall with embedded objects that tell the story of Mason's life.
+It is an 82 ft concrete wall embedded with objects that tell the story of Mason's life.

-Mason is featured in a mural by Bernard Zakheim in UC Hall at the University of California, San Francisco.
-The painting, dating to the 1930s, is currently facing demolition along with the rest of the building as part of a campus upgrade.
+Mason is featured in a mural by Bernard Zakheim originally installed in Toland Hall Auditorium at the University of California, San Francisco during the 1930s.
+The painting along with others in the series, was removed from the building before it was demolished as part of a campus upgrade.